Find out more: MBA UK Brochure

 All members of staff are high profile academics with excellent international reputations.
 Our teaching is based on our research activities; our own research and research publications (books and journal articles) are used in our modules.
 Staff have the highest academic qualifications (PHD) and hold senior positions at the University of Stirling.

-For more information on our staff, their research and teaching please visit the Institute for Retail Studies.
+For more information on our staff, their research and teaching please visit the Marketing & Retail Division.